RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 By default, DDL diff is generated.
 It contains a series of creating, alter and/or drop statements that will modify the schema on the right side.
 Thus it will make it identical to the schema on the left side.

-You can enable/disable particular changes in the tree on the left side of the diff page:
+You can enable/disable certain changes in the tree on the left side of the diff page:

 ![](images/ug/tools/schema_compare_result_ddl.png)

-You can also switch to another diff report representation (diagram, json, yaml, plaintext).
+You can also switch to another diff report representation (diagram, JSON, YAML, plaintext).

 ![](images/ug/tools/schema_compare_report_type.png)

 ### Compare logs

-If you want to get acquainted with the comparison logs, you first specify the logging level on the Preferences->Editors->Schema Compare preference page.
+To get acquainted with the comparison logs, you first specify the logging level on the Preferences-> Editors-> Schema Compare preference page.
 Specify one of the logging levels and click on `Apply`.
 By default, the logging level is the OFF level.
-To get maximum information you can choose the DEBUG level.
+To get complete information, you can choose the DEBUG level.

 ![](images/ug/tools/schema_compare_log_levels.png)

 After comparing operations, you can click on the `Show log` button.
-A log will be open in the Editor and the content of this log will depend on the logging level you choose in the settings.
+A log will be open in the Editor, and the content of this log will depend on the logging level you choose in the settings.
 Log level сhanges from preferences will not be applied to the comparison wizard if it is already open in another window.
 Close and open the schema compare wizard in this case.

 ![](images/ug/tools/schema_compare_show_logs.png)